-There are many different products to use for pie weights to achieve a level and perfectly blind-baked crust.
-These pie weights are reusable and provide an environmentally and long-lasting solution in your kitchen:
+Pie weights come in various materials, shapes, and sizes to achieve a level and perfectly blind-baked crust.
+Though many options are available, these particular pie weights are reusable and provide an environmentally friendly and long-lasting solution in your kitchen.

 Ceramic Pie Weights

-Ceramic pie weights ensure a superior blind-baked pie crust as they store heat and provide even heat transfer throughout the pie crust while baking.
-These pie crust weights are usually oven-safe up to 446 degrees Fahrenheit (230 Celsius), and the ceramic pie weight’s material is strong enough to hold down the pie crust to prevent bubbling or shrinking.
+Ceramic pie weights ensure a superior blind-baked pie crust by storing heat and providing even heat transfer throughout the pie crust while baking.
+These pie weights are usually oven-safe up to 446 degrees Fahrenheit (230 Celsius), and the ceramic material is strong enough to hold down the pie crust to prevent bubbling or shrinking.

 A pie chain is a long string of connected stainless steel beads that acts as a pie weight when blind-baking a pie crust.
-The benefit of a pie chain is that when the pie crust is done baking, you can easily remove the pie beads because they are all connected to each other on a chain.
-Pie chains have the same benefits as other pie weights: the heavy stainless steel weight holds down the pie crust to create a flat crust, and the material emits heat because the heat transfers throughout the stainless steel beads.
+When the crust is finished baking, you can easily remove the pie beads because they are all connected by a chain.
+Pie chains have the same benefits as other pie weights, such as preventing bubbles in the crust.
+The heavy stainless steel weight holds down the pie crust to create a flat crust, and the material emits heat because the heat transfers throughout the stainless steel beads.

 Aluminum Pie Weights

-Aluminum pie weights are small baking beads that are made out of aluminum.
+Aluminum pie weights are small baking beads made of aluminum.
 Just like other pie weights, aluminum pie weights hold down the crust to prevent bubbling while it bakes.
 The aluminum is a natural heat conductor that evenly bakes the pie crust for a tender, dry, and flaky result.
-The aluminum pie weights are small in size, making aluminum pie weights ideal for smaller pie molds and tart shells.
+Small in size, aluminum pie weights are ideal for smaller pie molds and tart shells.
 The aluminum beads will fill in the cracks that other pie crust weights would make when fitted into a small mold.

 Pie Weights Substitute

-If you do not have pie weights on you and need a substitute for pie weights in a pinch, you can use the products below as pie weight substitutes:
+If you do not have pie weights on you and need a substitute for pie weights in a pinch, you can use the following products as pie weight substitutes.

-- Dried beans - Although you won't be able to cook with them after using dried beans as pie weights, you can save the beans and use them as pie weights again!
-Dried beans act in the same way as pie weights where they will weigh down your pie crust to prevent misshaping during blind baking.
+- Dried beans - Although you can't cook and eat them after use, dried beans make great reusable pie weights.
+Dried beans weigh down your pie crust to prevent misshaping during blind baking like traditional pie weights.

-- Dried rice - Dried rice is also a popular staple pantry ingredient used as a pie weights substitute.
-They are especially great as a substitute for aluminum pie weights as their small shape can easily fit into smaller pie crust or tart shell molds.
+- Dried rice - Another popular pantry ingredient, dried rice is a great aluminum pie weights substitute as the small grains easily fit into smaller pie crusts or tart shell molds.

-Now that you know what pie weights to use to blind-bake a perfect pie crust, it’s time to upgrade the other components of your pie by obtaining these other pie-making tools:
+Now that you know what pie weights to use to blind-bake the best pie crust, upgrade the other components of your pie by obtaining these other pie-making tools.

-- Dough cutting ring - A dough cutting ring allows you to take your large batch of pie dough and portion them into perfect circles or a consistent size and even bake time.
+- Dough cutting ring - A dough cutting ring allows you to take your large batch of pie dough and portion it into perfect circles for a consistent size and even bake time.

-- Pie crust crimper - Perfect for quickly decorating a pie, a pie crust crimper will give your pie beautifully crimped edges that are consistent and quick to impart.
+- Pie crust crimper - Perfect for quickly decorating a pie, a pie crust crimper will give your pie beautifully crimped edges that are consistent and easy to impart.

-- Pie crust cutter - Double-crust pies need to be vented to let the steam escape as it bakes, and a pie crust cutter is the perfect pie making tool to let that happen while also imparting beautiful shapes, designs, and cutouts.
+- Pie crust cutter - Double-crust pies need venting to let the steam escape as it bakes, and a pie crust cutter is a pie-making tool that allows that to happen while also imparting beautiful shapes, designs, and cutouts.

-- Lattice dough cutter - Lattice pie crusts are notoriously tricky to maneuver on a crust, but this pie crust cutter cuts the top dough of your pie into a perfect lattice pie crust instantly.
+- Lattice dough cutter - Lattice pie crusts are notoriously tricky to maneuver on a crust, but this pie crust cutter instantly cuts the top dough of your pie into a lattice pie crust.

-There are a lot of ways to mess up a pie: using warm butter in the pie dough, forgetting the cornstarch in the fruit filling, and burning the outer crust.
-However, there is a pie mistake that is far too sacrilegious to encounter: an underbaked bottom crust.
-Now that you’re aware of the pie weight’s existence in this world, you’ll never have to deal with an under-baked, bubbly, and shrunken bottom pie crust ever again.
-Going forward, you can confidently serve every pie or pie slice to your customers knowing that it’s picture-perfect for their camera, and especially, their memory of your bakery.
+There are many ways to ruin a pie during baking, including using warm butter in the pie dough, forgetting the cornstarch in the fruit filling, and burning the outer crust.
+However, an underbaked bottom crust is easy to prevent by using pie weights during baking.
+By using pie weights, you’ll never have to deal with an under-baked, bubbly, and shrunken bottom pie crust ever again.
+Confidently serve every pie or pie slice to your customers knowing that it’s sure to bring them back to your bakery.